DamoNeer/hacker-blog/_posts/2021-04-23-RSAJam-Crypto.md

 There is actually another method to solve this, but it's not as reliable in my opinion.

-Rather than solving d2 from phi, I tried solving bruteforcing k first then phi and d2.
+Rather than solving d2 from phi, I tried bruteforcing k first then phi and d2.

-This method surrounds the following formula:
+This method needs requires this additional formula:

 ed = k * phi + 1